I-Corinthian/blink-core/INSTALL.md

-Building Bitcoin
+Building Blink
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin SV implementation of Bitcoin SV.
+See doc/build-*.md for instructions on building the various elements of the Blink SV implementation of Blink SV.